emilyrosenberg/worldviews/README.md

 - Infinite scroll: As a user I can keep scrolling through the images on the site, that are loaded for me automatically so that I don't have to click on "next page" etc

 #### The Post Page (from walkthrough)
-- Post page: As a user I can view the posts page so that I can read the comments about the post
+- Post page: As a user I can view the post page so that I can read the comments about the post
 - Edit post: As a post owner I can edit my post title and description so that I can make corrections or update my post after it was created
 - Create a comment: As a logged in user I can add comments to a post so that I can share my thoughts about the post
 - Comment date: As a user I can see how long ago a comment was made so that I know how old a comment is